-Thomas E. Donilon most recently served as national security adviser to President Barack Obama.
+Thomas E. Donilon is vice chair of the international law firm of O'Melveny & Myers, where he serves on the firm's global governing committee.
+Mr. Donilon is also senior director at the BlackRock Investment Institute.
+From 2010 to 2013, he served as national security adviser to President Barack Obama.
 In that capacity Mr. Donilon oversaw the National Security Council staff, chaired the cabinet level National Security Principals Committee, provided the president's daily national security briefing, and was responsible for the coordination and integration of the administration's foreign policy, intelligence, and military efforts.

 Mr. Donilon previously served as assistant to the president and principal deputy national security adviser.
 In that role, he was responsible for managing the U.S. government's national security policy development and crisis management process.
 Mr. Donilon chaired the Obama-Biden transition at the U.S. Department of State.
 During the 2008 campaign, Mr. Donilon headed President Obama's general election debate preparation effort.

 Mr. Donilon is a distinguished fellow at the Council on Foreign Relations, a non-resident senior fellow at Harvard Kennedy School's Belfer Center for Science and International Affairs, and a member of the U.S. Defense Policy Board and the Central Intelligence Agency’s External Advisory Board.